ESRC-CDRC/LocalDataSpaces/README.md

 * Women hospitalization risk
 * Mobility Reports

+The html reports are available for download in the geodatapacks section of data.cdrc.ac.uk/geodata-packs

 # Research Team
 The report was compiled by the Local Data Spaces team, which includes: